- What is an EDRMS?

 Note: Don’t underestimate the cost of business process change/reengineering and change management.
 This can take up a significant proportion of the project budget but is often what is slashed when funding is tight.
 See Change management and user consultation and support.

-An EDRMS is an enabling technological tool.
-It will not meet all your information management needs or resolve all problems and issues.
-Use of an EDRMS needs to be part of a wider Information or Records Management Program, staffed by skilled people and supported by business rules, training and support, procedures and monitoring.
+No. An EDRMS is an enabling technological tool.
+It will not meet all your records and information management needs or resolve all problems and issues.
+Use of an EDRMS needs to be part of a wider Records Management Program or Information Governance program, staffed by skilled people and supported by business rules, training and support, procedures and monitoring.

 In addition, the functionality of the particular EDRMS, the way it has been configured and implemented, and the tools used within it will all impact on how successfully your information needs can be managed.

-To meet more of your information needs, some types of information created elsewhere in your organisation may need to be integrated with or exported to the EDRMS.
+Some types of records and information created in your business systems or software applications (on-premise or cloud based) may need to be integrated with or exported to the EDRMS.
 For example, you may need to integrate an EDRMS with some of your business systems to ensure the capture of full and accurate records.
 See Should I integrate my EDRMS with my other business systems?

-Most medium to large agencies will need an EDRMS to effectively manage many of their organisation’s records.
+Most medium to large agencies will need an EDRMS to effectively manage many of their organisation’s records, specifically the records and information stored in network drives.
 However, licences, implementation and management costs can be expensive and for small organisations costs may be prohibitive.

 At present most other business systems cannot provide the same level of recordkeeping functionality that an EDRMS offers.
 While generally business systems can create data and manage short term security and access requirements, most do not have the capacity to manage longer term needs for information.
 For example, in some business systems data may be overwritten, changed or deleted.
 An EDRMS, in contrast, has the capacity to accountably manage and control records, including their security, access and preservation, for as long as they are needed.